Yohanna/Remy/README.md

 * Node.js
 * An IDE like Visual Studio Code, Visual Studio Community 2015 or Web Storm

+### Get a Google Places Web Services API key
+* Get an API Key by following the instructions [here](https://developers.google.com/places/web-service/get-api-key).
+* Once you get your Key, add it to the `API_KEY` variable in `./config/confi.js`.
+DO NOT commit that key with any code changes!

 ### Running the server
 * cd to the directory of the repo and run the following from a terminal:
 1. `npm install` To install all the dependencies from `package.json`.